Updated: June 2026

 Projections – Main | About the Data | Download Projections | Definitions | Assumptions | Projection Simulator | Demographic Overview | Demographic Reports |

 The system relies on assumptions about fertility, mortality and migration.
-These are based on historical trends and modern developments.
+These are based on historical trends, forecasts and other modern developments.
 To account for these unknowns, three different population projection scenarios are prepared for Newfoundland and Labrador.
-The medium scenario is considered to be the most likely scenario.
-This scenario is the one used by government for planning purposes.
+The medium scenario is consistent with the Economics Division’s Budget 2026 economic forecast.

 High Scenario Assumptions

-• Migration – Net in-migration is assumed over the forecast period.
-In-migration decreases from around 5,300 in 2024 to around 4,800 in 2026, before increasing to 6,100 by 2030 in response to improved labour market conditions due to the expected development of major projects.
-In the longer term, labour shortages due to population aging are expected to result in sustained in-migration.
-Net in-migration averages roughly 4,100 by 2043.
-Net in-migration averages about 5,000 per year over the entire projection period from 2024 to 2043.
+- Migration – Net in-migration decreases from around 6,000 in 2025 to around 3,400 in 2026, before increasing to reach a peak of 11,600 in 2029 in response to improved labour market conditions due to the expected development of major projects.
+In the longer term, net in-migration declines as major project developments end.
+Net in-migration decreases to around 2,600 in 2040 before rebounding to average roughly 3,200 by 2045.
+Net in-migration averages about 4,600 per year over the entire projection period from 2026 to 2045.

 Medium Scenario Assumptions

-• Migration – Net in-migration is assumed over the forecast period.
-In-migration decreases from around 5,100 in 2024 to around 4,500 in 2026, before rebounding to around 6,000 by 2030 in response to improved labour market conditions due to the expected development of major projects.
-In the longer term, labour shortages due to population aging are expected to result in sustained in-migration.
-By 2043, annual net in-migration averages roughly 4,000.
-Net in-migration averages about 4,800 per year over the entire projection period from 2024 to 2043.
+- Migration – Net in-migration decreases from around 6,000 in 2025 to around 3,100 in 2026, before increasing to reach a peak of 11,100 in 2029 in response to improved labour market conditions due to the expected development of major projects.
+In the longer term, net in-migration declines as major project developments end.
+Net in-migration drops to 2,200 in 2040 before rebounding to average roughly 2,800 by 2045.
+Net in-migration averages about 4,200 per year over the entire projection period from 2026 to 2045.

 Low Scenario Assumptions

-• Migration – Net in-migration is assumed over the forecast period.
-In-migration decreases from around 4,900 in 2024 to around 4,300 in 2026, before rebounding to around 5,600 by 2030 in response to improved labour market conditions due to the expected development of major projects.
-In the longer term, labour shortages due to population aging are expected to result in sustained in-migration.
-Annual net in-migration averages roughly 3,800 in 2043.
-Net in-migration averages approximately 4,500 per year over the entire projection period from 2024 to 2043.
+- Migration – Net in-migration decreases from around 6,000 in 2025 to around 2,400 in 2026, before increasing to reach a peak of 10,700 in 2029 in response to improved labour market conditions due to the expected development of major projects.
+In the longer term, net in-migration declines as major project developments end.
+Net in-migration decreases to around 1,800 in 2040 before rebounding to average roughly 2,400 by 2045.
+Net in-migration averages about 3,800 per year over the entire projection period from 2026 to 2045.